The Anatomy of the Modern Sales Cycle and How To Master It

 It’s no secret that the shift to digital has forever changed the sales cycle as we know it.
 But two fundamental truths remain the same: Sellers want to be more productive, and B2B buyers want personalized purchasing experiences that help them solve their challenges.

 In the past, sellers prospected through cold calls and emails before building relationships with buyers in person.
-Sales reps fostered trust at dinners, coffee dates and in-person meetings.
+B2B sales reps fostered trust at dinners, coffee dates and in-person meetings.
 But when the pandemic made these interactions impossible, sales reps had to pivot.
 Now in-person events supplement digital selling activities, not the other way around.

 The digital sales cycle has evolved to become more targeted and insights-driven.
 Opportunities to engage and build relationships with prospects are dwindling now that buyers have access to so much information online, and through peer groups and networks.